How to install Docker on your VPS/VDS?

 curl -sS https://get.docker.com/ | sh

-This script will automatically detect your operating system, install the needed packages and install Docker.
+This script will automatically detect your operating system, install all of the required packages and also install Docker.

-If there is no curl installed on your server, you can install it with the following command:
+IMPORTANT: If you don’t have curl installed on your server, you can install it using this command:

 apt-get install curl